DevExpress/aspnet-security-bestpractices/SecurityBestPractices.Mvc/README.md

 #### Manually Displaying Error Messages

-It is recommended that you never display exception messages (Exception.Message) on your application's view because this text con contain sensitive information.
+It is recommended that you never display exception messages (Exception.Message) on your application's view because this text can contain sensitive information.
 For example, the following code sample demonstrates an unsafe approach:

 ```cs
 public ActionResult FormWithErrorMessage(EditFormItem item) {